aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to EXCEL or Online App" h2="Export OTT to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting OpenDocument Text (OTT) documents to Microsoft Excel (XLSX) format is a common requirement for many applications.
+OTT documents are widely used for creating and editing documents, and Excel is the most popular spreadsheet application.
+Converting OTT to Excel allows users to view, analyze, and manipulate the data in the document in a more efficient manner.

+<h2>How Aspose.Total Helps for OTT to Excel Conversion</h2>

- You can include OTT to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily create, manipulate, and convert documents in various formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export OTT to HTML and then convert HTML to EXCEL respectively.
+Aspose.Words for C++ is a feature-rich, powerful, and easy to use document manipulation and conversion API that enables developers to export OTT documents to HTML format.
+Aspose.Cells for C++ is a powerful spreadsheet API that enables developers to convert HTML documents to EXCEL format.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy for developers to include OTT to EXCEL conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}